ztgluis/food-truck-challenge/README.md

 Coding challenge project aimed to help anyone find the 5 closest food trucks to them while in San Francisco.

-The home page of this project will load a map and try to access your device location for convenience centering the map near you.
+The home page of this project will load a map of San Francisco, click on the map to find the 5 closest food trucks.

+Optionally, you can click on the `Find Me` button to use your device location to center the map.

 The reset button in the home page will load the default values to center the map view to the San Francisco area.

-To find food trucks near you simply tap your location on the map.
+Click on a marker to see details of the food truck location.

 The About page describes the project and some of the Features + development decisions involved in the creation of this project.